 'I had a terrific time and made some fond memories' - Calderwood looking forward to his Cobblers return

-Cambridge United boss Colin Calderwood admits his side's visit to former club Northampton on Saturday was one of the first games he looked out for when the fixtures were released in the summer.
+Cambridge United boss Colin Calderwood admits his side's visit to former club Northampton on Saturday was one of the first games he looked out for when the fixtures were released back in the summer.

 Following a 19-year playing career that saw him make over 100 appearances for Mansfield, Swindon and Tottenham, Calderwood's first managerial role came at the Cobblers in 2003.